 1001 shades of Pounamu: Varieties of Greenstone

-....is that it’s all green.
-While imported stone varieties that are commonly known as jade tend to be more green and have less variety in their shades, New Zealand pounamu comes in a range of shades from dark, opaque black to milky, translucent grey and just about everything in between!
+....is that it’s all green!
+While imported stone varieties, from British Colombia, China and Siberia, commonly known as jade tend to be more green and have less variety in their shades, New Zealand pounamu comes in a range of shades from dark, opaque black to milky, translucent grey and just about every colour in between!

-Here are some of the types of stone that we’ve had the pleasure of working with in our time:
+Here are some of the varieties of stone we work with

 Caused by the edge (rind) of the stone being oxidised, flower stone appears to have blooms of colouration throughout the stone.
 The colours of these blooms can range from grey and green to vibrant yellow and orange.
 This characteristic is unique to nephrite from this part of the world and is considered to be a prized variety of pounamu.